ViNaNguyenThi/NguyenThiViNa_T7C2_Nhom3/README.md

-### Xin chào mọi người,
-Tôi tên là Nguyễn Thị Vi Na.
-Hiện tại, là sinh viên năm 3 tại trường Đại học Ngoại Ngữ - Tin Học Thành phố Hồ Chí Minh (HUFLIT), sinh viên ngành Công nghê thông tin, chuyên ngành Công nghệ phần mềm.
-Tôi đã tìm hiểu và học được các ngôn ngữ lập trình như C#, Java, NodeJS, ReactJS, SQL Sever, MongoDB.
-Hiện tại, tôi đang có 2 dự án đang làm bằng ngôn ngữ NodeJS, ReactJS và MongoDB về quản lý khách sạn, và quản lý bệnh viên tư nhân răng hàm mặt.
+### Hi everybody,
+My name is Nguyen Thi Vi Na.
+Currently, he is a 3rd year student at Ho Chi Minh City University of Foreign Languages - Information Technology (HUFLIT), majoring in Information Technology, majoring in Software Technology.
+I have researched and learned programming languages ​​such as C#, Java, NodeJS, SQL Sever, MongoDB.
+Currently, I have 2 projects working on NodeJS, ReactJS and MongoDB languages ​​about hotel management and private dental hospital management.
+Besides, I also have knowledge of UX/UI, designing website and mobile pages for the project.
+Languages ​​such as HTML, CSS, Bootstrap, ReactJS are used.